liangguangyii/Brent_opt_DFT/readme.md

 the `chargeSpinList` are sorted by `i` and `spin`, the sorted indies are also the suffix of the gjf files.

+Besides, I suggest do not use `oldchk` in `input`, cause we don't know the exact spin multiplicity of the system at first and it's better to use the chk file of N.gjf.

 #### `single point`

 `single point`: calculate the function (J2 and J) for a given x (`xguess`), when `single point` is turned on, brent algorithm, besides with `clean` or other functions related, won't work even if they are specified.